 Expensive to manufacture and tricky to install, this "stone" roof is among the most expensive available.
 When properly installed and maintained, a slate roof can last for 75 years or more.

-Integrity Home Pro is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
+Integrity Home Pro is a full-service roofing contractor, specializing in everything from new roof installations to total roof replacements.
 It doesn't matter what type of roofing system we are working with, we always ensure quality workmanship, excellent customer service and a long-lasting, durable roof over your head.

-Our roofers work throughout the Maryland, DC and Northern Virginia area, including Bethesda, Arlington, Bowie, Pasadena, Clinton, Crofton, Brandywine, Springfield, Silver Spring, Odenton and many parts of Maryland.
-Call us at 1-855-538-7327 today to schedule an appointment for a roofing estimate.
+Our roofers work throughout the Central Maryland area, including Glen Burnie, Silver Spring, Bowie, Fredericksburg, Lanham, Philadelphia, Baltimore, Annapolis, Atlantic City, Pasadena, and many parts of Maryland, Delaware, Virginia, and New Jersey.
+Call us at 1-855-202-7142 today to schedule a free roofing cost estimate.

 our service area